 “A forever hack of mine with absinthe is that it plays incredibly well off cardamom,” says Wilmer Nolasco, the head bartender at Ivy Lane in New York City.
 On his cocktail menu, drinks are listed by numbers rather than names.
 The Fourteen is described as an overproof gin swizzle, with gin, pear brandy, apricot, Manzanilla sherry, falernum, coconut, lime, absinthe and cardamom bitters, while the Twelve is an “herbaceous aquavit and absinthe sour,” with O.P.
 Anderson aquavit, génépy, dry and blanc vermouths, lime, lime cordial, absinthe, tarragon and cardamom bitters.
 “Absinthe’s best attributes are that it’s nuanced but very upfront about what it is,” says Nolasco.
 “Too often, I see people overuse the ingredient in terms of proportion.”
 No matter whether absinthe is the star or supporting player, it needs to be balanced by a cocktail’s other ingredients.

-So while absinthe’s supposed psychotropic attributes are a misconception, Nguyen believes the rumor does serve to bolster the spirit’s reputation and introduce a new generation to its heady, alluring pleasures.
+So while absinthe’s supposed psychotropic attributes are a misconception, Nguyen believes the rumor does bolster the spirit’s reputation and introduce a new generation to its heady, alluring pleasures.
 “It’s a spirit for the adventurous, artistic and bold,” he says.

-“Some people might be turned off absinthe because they fear it’s too dominant a flavor,” says Meicher.
+“Some people might be turned off absinthe because they fear it’s too dominant,” says Meicher.
 “But with a deft hand, you can balance any cocktail.”
 The traditional Quill cocktail is essentially a Negroni with the addition of a little absinthe.
 For this white variant, he replaces red vermouth with white, and Campari with Luxardo Bitter Bianco.
 It’s a great beginner cocktail for the absinthe-curious, since it contains just a small amount to coat the glass, adding subtle scent and flavor.